rhwette/web_project_4/README.md

 - change grid photos
 - add hyperlinks to photos to describe locations
 - privacy statement and "contact us" button in footer
+- to make the page more general purpose....
+-     add capability to change cousteau picture
+-     add capability to change page title
 - link to github page....
   https://rhwette.github.io/web_project_4/
   =======